hiway/spritzbot/README.md

 Create functions named ``process_dm``, ``process_follow`` to process direct messages and follow-notifications.

+## Running in production mode

+Deploy to Heroku, setup the prerequisites and local workstation setup as laid out on: https://devcenter.heroku.com/articles/python

+Then skip over to deploy your app to heroku, finally issue ``heroku ps:scale bot=1``.
+Do NOT scale to more than 1.

+Now confirm we're up - check logs with ``heroku logs --tail``

+Finally, ask a friend to send you a @mention or a dm with just 'hello'.

+Spritzbot does not have a web interface, so you will not see anything if you visit the app url.

 ## To be implemented:

 ``follow=True`` will follow the user, similarly: ``unfollow=True``